LilianBernot/test_django_bsport/README.md

 Can check a user on :
 family/users/{email}
-Code to find it is really bad : when asking for User.objects.get(email=email), I have the error "" 'str' does not support 'get' "" or something close

 Constraints :
 * A User have a father (nullable) : done
 * A User have a mother (nullable) : done
 * User can be in a relationship.
 Only user in a relationship can have children : user can have only one child for now (complication doing the form), if he says he has a child but is not in relationship, the form tells him it is impossible.